18F/guides/docs/replatforming.md

 # Replatforming
 This document captures the structure of the new platform for 18F approaches and outlines the process of migrating our existing content to the new platform.
 This document is a work in progress.

+Content for the guides is written using markdown, and pages are styled based on the layouts which are stored in `/includes/layouts`.
+Individual guide pages are customized using front matter, which is the set of key-value pairs you see at the top of many pages and posts.
+Front matter is written in YAML format and sets up some configuration for the page.

 ##  Content organization
 The content for all of the guides is in the `content` folder, which is organized with subfolders for each guide.
 For example all of the content for the De-risking guide should be placed in `content/derisking/`.